brimdata/zed/docs/zed/README.md

 zed auth login|logout|method|verify
 ```
 Access to a Zed lake can be secured with [Auth0 authentication](https://auth0.com/).
-Please reach out to use on our Brim community Slack if you'd like help
+Please reach out to us on our Brim community Slack if you'd like help
 setting this up and trying it out.

 ### 2.2 Branch